Black Friday 2019: The best early deals

 Black Friday arrives Nov.
-29. Wait, that can't be right, not with so many early Black Friday sales happening right now and nearly all the major Black Friday ads leaked?
+29 -- except that it's also alive and well right now, with so many early Black Friday sales already in progress and nearly all the major Black Friday ads leaked?
 For example, Amazon is already offering holiday deals, Costco recently shared its massive holiday-sale catalog and Walmart continues to roll out new early Black Friday deals.
 Meanwhile, Best Buy's Black Friday ad arrived yesterday (along with some early doorbusters), while Target just unveiled its Black Friday ad and will run a two-day preview sale this weekend.
-Sam's Club also has a one-day sale happening tomorrow, Nov.
+Sam's Club also has a one-day sale happening Saturday, Nov.
 9.

 This feels like the kind of deal that would normally be a doorbuster, requiring you to stand in line outside the store for a couple hours.
 This Chromebook features 4GB of RAM, 32GB of expandable storage and a touchscreen on a 360-degree hinge -- meaning it's suitable for tablet duty as well.
 The screen may be on the smaller side, but that didn't stop this from scoring a 4.7-star average rating from over 1,800 buyers.